Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Results

 \subsection{Statistical Analysis}

 We next assess whether the performance differences identified in the descriptive results persist reliably across random seeds.
 To this end, we conduct statistical comparisons on seed-level performance summaries using paired non-parametric tests.
-Our analysis focuses on theory-motivated contrasts that capture differences in learning configuration and agent role, rather than exhaustive pairwise testing across all conditions.
+We report only the theory-motivated contrasts that capture differences in learning configuration and agent role; Holm--Bonferroni correction is nevertheless applied within the full six-pair family per regime per metric as described in Section~\ref{sec:stat-analysis}.